 - monitor potential risk areas in our business and supply chains

 - reduce the risk of slavery and human trafficking occurring in our business and supply chains

 5: Risk and compliance

 The European Region of ASM Global regularly evaluates the nature and extent of its exposure to the risk of modern slavery occurring in its supply chain.
-However, we do not consider that we operate in high risk sectors or locations at present.
+ASM Global has established a Corporate Risk Committee to oversee and ensure effective risk management occurs across the European business.
+The Corporate Risk Committee is responsible for ensuring the corporate risk register is kept up to date, regularly reviewed and that effective mitigations are in place.
+Supply chain risks, including the risks of modern slavery, are considered by the Corporate Risk Committee as part of its function.
+However, we do not consider that we operate in high-risk sectors or locations at present.

-We do not tolerate slavery and human trafficking within our supply chains.
-If we were to find evidence of a failure to comply with our Anti-Slavery Policy we would immediately seek to terminate our relationship with the relevant supplier.
+We ensure all our suppliers adhere to our Anti-Slavery Policy.
+We enforce a strict code of compliance and do not tolerate slavery and human trafficking within our supply chains.
+For example, if we were to find evidence of a failure to comply with our Anti-Slavery Policy, we would immediately seek to terminate our relationship with the relevant supplier.

 Executive Vice President, ASM Global European Region